-“We wanted to give the fans of The Beatles all over the world a holiday treat, so we put together this five-minute sneak peek at our upcoming theatrical film The Beatles: Get Back.
-We hope it will bring a smile to everyone’s faces and some much-needed joy at this difficult time.”
+“We wanted to give the fans of The Beatles all over the world a holiday treat, so we put together this five-minute sneak peek…We hope it will bring a smile to everyone’s faces and some much-needed joy at this difficult time.”
 It sure did, Pete.

-Instead, the above clip treats us to some incredible videos of John Lennon tooling around and reading the newspaper, the band practicing the chugging intro to Get Back, and even a look at the sheer number of film canisters Jackson must pore through to get this thing ready.
+The above clip treats us to some incredible videos of John Lennon tooling around and reading the newspaper, the band practicing the chugging intro to Get Back, and even a look at the sheer number of film canisters Jackson must pore through to get this thing ready.